OWASP/www-project-open-sammy/index.md

 ---

-# Open SAMMY: The OWASP SAMM Management Tool
+## Open SAMMY: The OWASP SAMM Management Tool

-## What is Open SAMMY?

 **Open SAMMY** is an open-source **Application Security Management** tool designed to help organizations systematically assess, plan, and improve their security posture.
 Open SAMMY provides a structured way to manage **OWASP SAMM (Software Assurance Maturity Model)** assessments and improvement roadmaps.

-## How Open SAMMY Helps Organizations
+### How Open SAMMY Helps Organizations

 With Open SAMMY, security teams can: